- Describe Lincoln’s plan to restore the Union at the end of the Civil War

 THE THIRTEENTH AMENDMENT

-Despite the 1863 Emancipation Proclamation, the legal status of slaves and the institution of slavery remained unresolved.
+Despite the 1863 Emancipation Proclamation, the legal status of enslaved people and the institution of slavery remained unresolved.
 The news of the Proclamation wouldn’t even reach the entire country for another two and a half years.
 To deal with the remaining uncertainties, the Republican Party made the abolition of slavery a top priority by including the issue in its 1864 party platform.
 The platform read: “That as slavery was the cause, and now constitutes the strength of this Rebellion, and as it must be, always and everywhere, hostile to the principles of Republican Government, justice and the National safety demand its utter and complete extirpation from the soil of the Republic; and that, while we uphold and maintain the acts and proclamations by which the Government, in its own defense, has aimed a deathblow at this gigantic evil, we are in favor, furthermore, of such an amendment to the Constitution, to be made by the people in conformity with its provisions, as shall terminate and forever prohibit the existence of Slavery within the limits of the jurisdiction of the United States.”
 The platform left no doubt about the intention to abolish slavery.

 The president, along with the Radical Republicans, made good on this campaign promise in 1864 and 1865.
 A proposed constitutional amendment passed the Senate in April 1864, and the House of Representatives concurred in January 1865.
 The amendment then made its way to the states, where it swiftly gained the necessary support, including in the South.
 In December 1865, the Thirteenth Amendment was officially ratified and added to the Constitution.
 The first amendment added to the Constitution since 1804, it overturned a centuries-old practice by permanently abolishing slavery.